- Search The Registry

 - My Account

 O. J. Simpson was born on this date in 1947.
-He is a (retired) African American football player, actor, and broadcaster.
+He is a (retired) Black football player, actor, and broadcaster.

 As a child, from the age of three to five, he had to wear homemade braces after contracting rickets.
 In 1960, he joined the Persian Warriors, a San Francisco street gang and was jailed at the San Francisco Youth Guidance Center in 1962.

-He still holds the record for the Heisman's largest margin of victory, defeating the runner-up by 1,750 points.
-Simpson's NFL achievements included most rushing yards gained in one season, most rushing yards gained in a single game, and most touchdowns scored in a season.
-The majority of Simpson's career was spent playing for the Buffalo Bills, though he finished his professional football career in 1979 with the San Francisco 49ers.
+He may still hold the record for the Heisman's largest margin of victory, defeating the runner-up by 1,750 points.
+Simpson's NFL achievements included (at the time) most rushing yards gained in one season, most rushing yards gained in a single game, and most touchdowns scored in a season.
+The majority of Simpson's NFL career was spent playing for the Buffalo Bills, though he finished his professional football career in 1979 with the San Francisco 49ers.